 From the outset, the owners had a strong desire to build and operate Nikoi in a sustainable and responsible manner.
-Nikoi is a proud and very active member of The Long Run and has adopted their objective of striving to achieve an optimal balance of Conservation, Community, Culture and Commerce (the "4Cs") and actively promoted the concept to other resorts in Asia encouraging them to join the organisation.
-In May 2022 The Long Run awarded Nikoi Island with GER® membership, the highest level of certification by The Long Run.
+Nikoi is a proud and very active member of The Long.
+Run and has adopted their objective of striving to achieve an optimal balance of Conservation, Community, Culture and Commerce (the "4Cs") and actively promoted the concept to other resorts in Asia encouraging them to join the organisation.
+In May 2022, The Long Run awarded Nikoi Island with Global Ecosphere Retreats® (GER®) membership, the highest level of certification by The Long Run which is said to represent "a centre of excellence in sustainable business practices".